Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Triplet topological insulator

 \section{Triplet $\mathcal{Z}_2$ topological insulator}

-We now turn to the problem of classifying the topological phases of the model, and characterising their experimental characteristics.
-We start with the gapped, topological phase found in the simplified model of Section~\ref{sec:band_topo}, which we show to be a spin--Hall state characterised by a $\mathcal{Z}_2$ topological invarient, in direct analogue with the model of Kane and Mele \cite{Kane2005}.
+We now turn to the problem of classifying the topological phases of the model, and characterizing their experimental characteristics.
+We start with the gapped, topological phase found in the simplified model of Section~\ref{sec:band_topo}, which we show to be a spin--Hall state characterized by a $\mathcal{Z}_2$ topological invarient, in direct analogue with the model of Kane and Mele \cite{Kane2005}.

-Within each $m$ subspace, we can think about the DM interaction term as an effective magnetic field in momentum space that acts on a pseudo spin-1 corresponding to the orbital degree of freedom.
-The $m=0$ subspace is clearly no subject to any kind of magnetic field, while the spinful $m=1$ and $-1$ triples are affected in the opposite way.
-Within the $m=1$ and $-1$ subspace, the effective field (DM) splits the orbital spin-1, making both $m=1$, and $-1$ a pseudo spin-1 analog to the Haldane model~\cite{Haldane1988}.
-The time reversal pair $m=1$ and $m=-1$ bands realize an analog of the Kane and Mele model.
+Within each $m$ subspace, we can think about the DM interaction term as an effective magnetic field in momentum space that acts on a pseudo spin-1 corresponding to the sublattice degree of freedom.
+The $m=0$ subspace is clearly no subject to any kind of magnetic field, while the spinful $m=1$ and $-1$ triples are affected in the opposite way, the effective field (DM) splits the "spin-1", both $m=1$ and $m=-1$ corresponding to the Haldane model~\cite{Haldane1988} with opposite chirality.
+Therefore, the time-reversal pair $m=1$ and $m=-1$ together realize an analog of the Kane and Mele model.
 Let us emphasize that the triplets, being components of an integer spin, do not form Kramer's pairs, and their degeneracy may be lifted even when the TR symmetry is preserved.
-When the nematic exchange anisotropies are present, for example, the $S^z$ ceases to be a good quantum number, and the $m=1$ and $m=-1$ subspaces hybridize, destroying the $\mathcal{Z}_2$ phase.
+When the nematic exchange anisotropies are present, for example, the $S^z_T$ ceases to be a good quantum number, and the $m=1$ and $m=-1$ subspaces hybridize, destroying the $\mathcal{Z}_2$ phase.
 We discuss this scenario in Sec.~\ref{sec:bad_nematic!}

 In the case when the nematic terms are zero, the complete overlap between the $m=1$ and $m=-1$ bands renders the net Chern number zero.
 The $m=\pm1$ triplets realize an analog of the spin Hall insulator state and are characterized by a $\mathcal{Z}_2$ invariant~\cite{Kane2005,Kane2005b,Hasan2010,Qi2011}.